Scoliosis: Management

 Treatment for idiopathic scoliosis also depends upon the severity of the curvature, the spine's potential for further growth, and the risk that the curvature will progress.
 Mild scoliosis (less than 30° deviation) and moderate scoliosis (30–45°) can typically be treated conservatively with bracing in conjunction with scoliosis-specific exercises.
 Severe curvatures that rapidly progress may require surgery with spinal rod placement and spinal fusion.
 In all cases, early intervention offers the best results.

 A specific type of physical therapy may be useful.
-Evidence to support their use however is weak.
+Evidence to support its use, however, is weak.
 Low quality evidence suggests scoliosis-specific exercises (SSE) may be more effective than electrostimulation.
 Evidence for the Schroth method is insufficient to support its use.
 Significant improvement in function, vertebral angles and trunk asymmetries have been recorded following the implementation of Schroth method in terms of conservative management of scoliosis.
-Some other forms of exercises interventions have been lately used in the clinical practice for therapeutic management of scoliosis such as global postural reeducation and the Klapp method.
+Some other forms of exercise interventions have been lately used in clinical practice for the therapeutic management of scoliosis, such as global postural reeducation and the Klapp method.

 Bracing

 Bracing is normally done when the person has bone growth remaining and is, in general, implemented to hold the curve and prevent it from progressing to the point where surgery is recommended.
 In some cases with juveniles, bracing has reduced curves significantly, going from a 40° (of the curve, mentioned in length above) out of the brace to 18°.
 Braces are sometimes prescribed for adults to relieve pain related to scoliosis.
 Bracing involves fitting the person with a device that covers the torso; in some cases, it extends to the neck (example being the Milwaukee Brace).

-The most commonly used brace is a TLSO, such as a Boston brace, a corset-like an appliance that fits from armpits to hips and is custom-made from fiberglass or plastic.
-It is typically recommended to be worn 22–23 hours a day, and applies pressure on the curves in the spine.
-The effectiveness of the brace depends on not only brace design and orthotist skill, but also people's compliance and amount of wear per day.
-An alternative form of brace is a nighttime only brace, that is worn only at night whilst the child sleeps, and which overcorrects the deformity.
+The most commonly used brace is a TLSO, such as a Boston brace, a corset-like appliance that fits from armpits to hips and is custom-made from fiberglass or plastic.
+It is typically recommended to be worn 22–23 hours a day, and it applies pressure on the curves in the spine.
+The effectiveness of the brace depends not only on brace design and orthotist skill, but also on people's compliance and the amount of wear per day.
+An alternative form of brace is a nighttime-only brace, which is worn only at night whilst the child sleeps, and which overcorrects the deformity.
 Whilst nighttime braces are more convenient for children and families, it is unknown if the effectiveness of the brace is as good as conventional braces.
-The UK government have funded a large clinical trial (called the BASIS study) to resolve this uncertainty.
+The UK government has funded a large clinical trial (called the BASIS study) to resolve this uncertainty.
 The BASIS study is ongoing throughout the UK in all of the leading UK children's hospitals that treat scoliosis, with families encouraged to take part.